gamingphil/Math-Notes/README.md

 To compile the notes, simply run `latexmk main.tex`.
 This will automatically handle all the necessary compilations and generate a PDF output.

+However, please note that this step is only required if you wish to generate the PDF output yourself.
+If you're just looking to view the notes, you can find all the compiled PDFs in the GitHub repository under the same name as the LaTeX source file.

 ## License

 These notes are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).